trofi/trofi.github.io.gen/posts/317-gcc-simd-intrinsics-bug.md

 returned.
 ```

-Thus `0x80000000` would be a correct value here and not `0x7fffffff`.
+Thus, `0x80000000` would be a correct value here and not `0x7fffffff`.

 ## avoiding the `_mm_cvttps_epi32()` non-determinism

 OK, `gcc` decided to treat it as problematic when handling overflow
 condition.
-That should be easy to workaround by checking first if our
+That should be easy to work around by checking first if our
 value is in range first, right?
 Say, something like the following
 pseudocode: